 You are not risking all of the coins in your wallet when you make a payment, only the amount you send can be pulled from your account.
 When you use a credit or debit card to make a purchase, the entire amount of your credit limit on that card or all of the money in your bank account can be fraudulently charged.

-You don’t need a bank account to use cryptocurrency, only an internet connection.
-Many people in the world do not have or have access to a bank account for a variety of reasons so cryptocurrency is an alternative open to them.
+No bank account is required to use cryptocurrency, only an internet connection.
+Many people in the world do not have or have access to a bank account for a variety of reasons, so cryptocurrency is an alternative open to them.

 Cryptocurrency is universal which means it can be used internationally without the time and expense involved when a bank processes a transaction from one country to another.
 If you use a credit card abroad that has a foreign transaction fee, it can be as much as 3% of each transaction!

 Why is a piece of paper or a coin accepted as currency?
 What if you want to pay for something using grains of rice?
 Well, if the person you want to pay accepts rice grains as payment, then those grains are a form of currency.
 It’s money because the two of you agreed that it was.